wbchristerson/neighborhood-map/README.md

 (I believe that `yarn start` will also be sufficient.)
 * Warning: The service worker that is bundled with `create-react-app` only works in production mode.

 The page will open in the browser.
-You can get your own API keys for Google Maps and Foursquare on their developer websites.